The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Analytical approximation

-\textit{Analytical approximation}---Since in general a sextic equation has no algebraic roots \cite{abel_1826}, only approximate solutions of $\phi$ in Eq.~(\ref{eq:interface_DR_param}) can be obtained.
-We first note that the parameters in Eq.~(\ref{eq:parameters}) are chosen such that for a realistic wind with $c_{sw}\ll v_A$, we have $\epsilon \ll 1$, whereas the other parameters do not depend on $c_{sw}$.
+Since in general a sextic equation has no algebraic roots \citep{abel_1826}, only approximate solutions of $\phi$ in Eq.~(\ref{eq:interface_DR_param}) can be obtained.
+We first note that the parameters in Eq.~(\ref{eq:parameters}) are chosen such that for a realistic wind with $c_{sw}\ll \vatot$, we have $\epsilon \ll 1$, whereas the other parameters do not depend on $c_{sw}$.
 We then expand $\phi$ as a power series of $\epsilon$ of the form $\phi \approx c_0 + c_1 \epsilon + c_2\epsilon^2$, where $c_0, c_1$ and $c_2$ are constant with respect to $\epsilon$ and terms higher than $\epsilon^2$ are ignored.
 Substituting this into Eq.~(\ref{eq:interface_DR_param}) and comparing coefficients of various powers of $\epsilon$ on both sides, we can find an approximate solution for all six roots of Eq.~(\ref{eq:interface_DR_param}).
-If we denote
+If we define an effective Mach number